 Trade name registration

 After registering your company, you may wish not trade with your official company name for different reasons.
 You can use an assumed name popularly known as a trade name.
+A trade name refers to the name under which a business operates which might not be the official registered name of the company for example a company called ABC (Private) Limited might use CBA as their trade name.
 However, since the introduction of the Companies and Other Business Entities Act (Chapter 24:32) all trade names should also be registered.

 Corporate matters after company registration in Zimbabwe